luizsaurin/node-rest-api-cookbook/README.md

-# node-rest-api-cookbook
+<h1 align="center"><strong>Node.js REST API's Cookbook</strong></h1>

-Bundle of REST API's using the Node.js stack
+Collection of REST APIs using the Node.js stack, developed with the objective of learning and to be used as reference material.